Allorx/GameDev-Unity/README.md

 # GameDev

-This includes game files for simple games made in Unity
+This includes all files for games made in Unity.

-NOTE (to self) -> Munchy Tower assets are under PixelGameURP on Mackey
+# Munchy Tower released on Jan 2020

+You only have permission to use the code for personal/educational use.
+All rights are reserved.